 Working with cross-industry partners, such as Astex Therapeutics, we are bringing to life our commitment to precision medicines.
 These partnerships include leveraging computational tools and AI to provide real world data-driven understanding to enable superior clinical decision-making and ultimately improve outcomes.

 Patterns, correlations and new hypothesis identified through AI will be incorporated into clinical trials, making them more efficient, accurate and safe.
 The use of Big Data is particularly relevant for prostate cancer due to the multiple, interacting biological, epidemiological, clinical, environmental, psychosocial and lifestyle-related variables that exist in a long-term disease course.

-Through the ORACULUM study, Janssen is exploring AI/NLP to help analyse prostate cancer patient data collected in electronic health records in several European, Middle Eastern and African countries.
+Through the ORACULUM study, Janssen is exploring natural language processing artificial intelligence (NLP-AI) to help analyse prostate cancer patient data collected in electronic health records in several European, Middle Eastern and African countries.
 This allows us to more accurately understand and describe the epidemiology, diagnosis, management and outcomes of patients with prostate cancer along the entire disease pathway in real word practice, as well as to identify potential prognostic and predictive factors of response.

 ORACULUM is highly complementary to other big data initiatives running in parallel on prostate cancer (PIONEER Consortium) that are supported by the European Union through the Innovative Medicines Initiative (IMI).